 - 1. Safe operation is the responsibility of the operator. - 2.
 This equipment can be dangerous if not used properly.
-The operator shall develop safe working habits and also be aware of hazardous conditions in order to protect himself, other personnel, the rough terrain forklift truck, and other material.
-The operator shall be familiar with the operation and function of all controls and instruments before undertaking the operation of the rough terrain forklift truck. - 3.
-Before operating any rough terrain forklift truck, truck operators shall have read and be familiar with the operator's manual for the particular truck being operated. - 4.
-Before starting to operate the rough terrain forklift truck: - a. be in operating position and fasten seat belt; - b. place directional control in neutral;

-c. apply Parking brake;

-- d. start engine. - 6.
-Do not start or operate the rough terrain forklift truck from any place other than the designated operator's position. - 7.
+The operator shall develop safe working habits and also be aware of hazardous conditions in order to protect himself, other personnel, the forklift truck, and other material. - 3.
+The operator shall be familiar with the operation and function of all controls and instruments before undertaking the operation of the forklift truck. - 4.
+Before operating any forklift truck, truck operators shall have read and be familiar with the operator's manual for the particular truck being operated. - 5.
+Before starting to operate the forklift truck; - a. be in operating position and fasten seat belt; - b. place directional control in neutral; - c. apply Parking brake; - d. start engine. - 6.
+Do not start or operate the forklift truck from any place other than the designated operator's position. - 7.
 Keep hands and feet inside the operator's designated area or compartment.
-Do not put any part of the body outside the operator compartment of the rough terrain forklift truck. - 8.
-Never put any part of the body into the mast structure or between the mast and the rough terrain forklift truck. - 9.
-Never put any part of the body within the reach mechanism of the rough terrain forklift truck or other attachments. - 10.
-Understand rough terrain forklift limitations and operate the truck in a safe manner so as not to cause injury to personnel. - 11.
-Do not allow anyone to stand or pass under the elevated portion of any rough terrain forklift truck, whether empty or loaded. - 12.
-Do not permit passengers to ride on rough terrain forklift trucks. - 13.
+Do not put any part of the body outside the operator compartment of the forklift truck. - 8.
+Never put any part of the body into the mast structure or between the mast and the forklift truck. - 9.
+Never put any part of the body within the reach mechanism of the forklift truck or other attachments. - 10.
+Understand forklift limitations and operate the truck in a safe manner so as not to cause injury to personnel. - 11.
+Do not allow anyone to stand or pass under the elevated portion of any forklift truck, whether empty or loaded. - 12.
+Do not permit passengers to ride on forklift trucks. - 13.
 Check clearance carefully before driving under electrical lines, bridges, etc. - 14.
-A rough terrain forklift truck is attended when the operator is less than 25 ft.
+A forklift truck is attended when the operator is less than 25 ft.
 (7.6m) from the truck, which remains in his view. - 15.
-A rough terrain forklift truck is unattended when the operator is 25ft (7.6m) or more from the truck, which remains in his view, or whenever the operator leaves the truck and it is not in his view. - 16.
-Before leaving the operator's position: - a. bring rough terrain forklift truck to a complete stop; - b. place directional control in neutral; - c. apply the parking brake; - d. lower load-engaging means fully; - e. stop the engine; - f. if the rough terrain forklift truck must be left on an incline, block the wheels; - 17.
+A forklift truck is unattended when the operator is 25ft (7.6m) or more from the truck, which remains in his view, or whenever the operator leaves the truck and it is not in his view. - 16.
+Before leaving the operator's position: - a. bring forklift truck to a complete stop; - b. place directional control in neutral; - c. apply the parking brake; - d. lower load-engaging means fully; - e. stop the engine; - f. if the forklift truck must be left on an incline, block the wheels. - 17.
 Maintain a safe distance from the edge of ramps, platforms, and other similar working surfaces. - 18.
-Do not move railroad cars or trailers with a rough terrain forklift truck. - 19.
-Do not use a rough terrain forklift truck for opening or closing railroad car doors. - 20.
-In areas classified as hazardous, use only rough terrain forklift trucks approved for use in those areas.
+Do not move railroad cars or trailers with a forklift truck.